 In a victory for free political speech, Kristian Van Meteren has prevailed over the Kansas Governmental Ethics Commission.

 Reporting by Tim Carpenter of the Topeka Capital-Journal is State ethics fine reversed.
 The Kansas Meadowlark has reporting, including the Kansas Attorney General's opinion, in Attorney General Says Kansas Ethics Confidentiality Rules are Unconstitutional.
 Kansas Liberty coverage is Ethics Commission caves on Van Meteren charge.
 I saw no coverage in the Wichita Eagle.

-Kansas Governmental Ethics Commission, Obama on education, tea parties, federal reserve
+Kansas Governmental Ethics Commission, Obama on education, tea parties, federal reserve.

 A recent Wichita Eagle news story jogged readers' memories about the company that's the target of the story, Cornejo & Sons, Inc., and their campaign contributions a few years back.
 The company asked some of its employees to make campaign contributions, and then the employees were reimbursed.
 That's illegal.

 The Kansas Meadowlark has more coverage of a Kansas case with troubling implications: “The legal conflict in this case is between Kansas law and confidentiality…

+The Kansas Meadowlark reports on a troubling situation at the Kansas Governmental Ethics Commission.
 As reported in the story, Kansans may be faced with two…